cwchentw/lightweight-cms/README.md

 ## Notes for PHP Developers

 The website generator doesn't merely work as pseudo static websites.
 Instead, you may add more PHP scripts to *www* directory as needed.
 Furthermore, your scripts can share layouts and partials with other web pages in a mdcms site, reducing repeated code.

-## See Also

-The project is inspired by [Cristy94/markdown-blog](https://github.com/Cristy94/markdown-blog).
-Nonetheless, we don't copy and paste code there but write everything from scratch.

 ## Copyright